Skip to main content Accessibility

 • Officer Status – covered by Political Regulations in this Byelaw 3.1.

-• Trustee Status (if a Full Time Officer or Student Trustee) – covered by the Trustee disqualification procedure in Article 34 of the Constitution.
+• Trustee Status (if a Full Time Student Officer or Student Trustee) – covered by the Trustee disqualification procedure in Article 34 of the Constitution.

-3. These statuses operate in conjunction with each other, but failures in conduct in different areas are covered by different regulations within this Byelaw.
+2. These statuses operate in conjunction with each other, but failures in conduct in different areas are covered by different regulations within this Byelaw.

-5. Student Status shall be determined equitably by the University, but Full Time Student Officers shall be deemed to retain student status whether they have graduated or not.
+3. Student Status shall be determined equitably by the University, but Full Time Student Officers shall be deemed to retain student status whether they have graduated or not.

-9. All Officers will be responsible for:
+7. All Student Officers will be responsible for:

-• Representing students
+• Representing students.

 • Campaigning on issues affecting students.

-• Delivering on the priorities of Student Council
+• Delivering on the priorities of Student Council.

 • Attending Union, University and other meetings and activities as required.

-1. Byelaw 3.1 — Political Regulations Standard of Conduct
+9. Byelaw 3.1 - Political Regulations

 • Protect the independence of the Students’ Union and ensure that the student body has an independent voice.